Connect your GCP accounts to Microsoft Defender for Cloud

 Enter an account name, and select Create.

-Specify the Role as Security Center Admin Viewer, and select Continue.
+Specify the Role as Defender for Cloud Admin Viewer, and select Continue.

 The Grant users access to this service account section is optional.
 Select Done.